 If you or a loved one are being accused of causing an accident that resulted in the death of another person, The Law Place is here to help you.
-Our law firm has dealt with cases that are similar to yours, not just in Sarasota but across the entire State of Florida.
+Our Sarasota criminal defense lawyers have dealt with cases that are similar to yours, not just in Sarasota but across the entire State of Florida.
 We boast some of the best criminal defense attorneys around.
 With the help of one of them, your charges could be reduced or even dismissed entirely.
 Contact us today for a free case evaluation.
 Our telephone lines are open 24 hours a day, 365 days a year.

 Call our Sarasota law firm on (941) 444-4444 today to begin these vital steps.